KDE/digikam/README.md

 # Bug reports

-IMPORTANT : the bug reports and wishlist entries are hosted by the KDE bug report system which can be reached from the standard KDE help menu of digiKam.
+IMPORTANT : the bug reports and wishlist entries are hosted by the Bugzilla system which can be reached from the standard Help menu of digiKam.
 A mail will automatically be sent to the digiKam development mailing list.
 There is no need to contact directly the digiKam mailing list for a bug report or a devel wish.